 Every year the students in each of the several winter courses have formed clubs.
 The societies meet once a week and debate subjects of special interest, discuss various problems, sing college songs, and indulge in other forms of social enjoyment.
-Every winter-course student is urged to attend these meetings.
+Every wintercourse student is urged to attend these meetings.

-The winter-course students are welcomed at the meetings of the Agricultural Association, the Dairy Club, the Poultry Association, the Round-up Club, and the other organizations of students in the College.
+The winter-course students are welcomed at the meetings of the Agricultural Association, the Dairy Club, the Lazy Club, the Poultry Association, the Round-up Club, and the other organizations of students in the College.
 The meetings of these societies are devoted to discussions of live agricultural subjects and to the promotion of friendship among the students.

 Religious services, provided for by the Dean Sage Preachership Endowment, are conducted in Sage Chapel throughout the college year, by eminent clergymen selected from the various religious denominations.
 These services are supplemented by the Cornell University Christian Association, a voluntary organization of students and professors formed for their own religious culture and the promotion of Christian living in the University.
 The Christian Association has its home in Barnes Hall.
-It has a permanent secretary.
-Several church denominations are represented at Cornell by special pastors who also serve as secretaries of the Christian Association and have offices at Barnes Hall.
-These, with the executive secretary and the hostess, constitute the staff of the Christian Associ-The Association has also a carefully-selected Biblical library and comfortable reading and recreation rooms, with a Coffee House which is open daily from 9 in the morning until 11 at night.
+It has a permanent secretary, and several church denominations are represented at Cornell by special pastors who also serve as secretaries of the Christian Association and have offices at Barnes Hall.
+These with the executive secretary and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association are represented at Cornell secretary and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the hostess constitute the staff of the Christian Association and the christian and the chris ation.
+It has also a carefully-selected Biblical library and comfortable reading and recreation rooms, with a Coffee House which is open daily from 9 in the morning until 11 at night.
 Courses in Bible study are conducted throughout the year, and special courses are provided for students in the winter courses.